estafette/estafette.io/content/usage/best-practices.md

 ### Avoid using Estafette's dev or beta tags

 Estafette CI dogfoods it's own components, pushing new versions to the `dev` tag first.
 Once it's confirmed to be functional it gets promoted to beta, then to stable.
-Because the dev tag of any extension or the builder itself can be broken at any time avoid using it and use the `stable` tag instead.
+Because the dev tag of any extension can be broken at any time avoid using it and use the `stable` tag instead.

 {{% dont %}}